Discipline vs Control — What’s the Difference?

 When discipline is misunderstood as control, people reject it.

-But what they are rejecting is harshness, not structure.
+But often what they are rejecting is not discipline.

 The Test